infobar-image

 Getting enough sleep is essential for a healthy life.
 Unfortunately, not everyone gets the recommended eight hours of sleep each night.
 In fact, many people struggle to get the sleep they need, leading to various health problems.

-According to Matthew Walker, Professor of Neuroscience and Psychology at the University of California and the author of the book - 'Why we sleep?', lack of sleep results in multiple health issues.
-Here are some of the health issues that can be caused when you don't get enough sleep.
+According to Matthew Walker, Professor of Neuroscience and Psychology at the University of California and the author of the book 'Why We Sleep?', lack of sleep results in multiple health issues.
+Here are some of the major health risks that can arise when you don't get enough sleep:

 1. Memory loss